About Vali Myers

 “Marianne Faithfull turned up one day with her boyfriend to see some of my work.
 I thought, who is this scrawny little guy, so I said to him, what is it you do Micky?
 How would I know who the bloody hell Mick Jagger was?
 I wasn’t interested in Mick Jagger I was always into Marianne.
 She was a real fighter.”

-British singer, Donovan, intrigued by Vali’s artwork also made the trek to Positano.
-He was so captivated by its creator that he flew her to London to dance on stage at the Royal Albert Hall to his song, ‘Season of the Witch’.
+British singer, Donovan, intrigued by Vali’s artwork, also made the trek to Positano.
+He was so captivated by its creator that he flew her to London to dance on stage at the Royal Albert Hall to his song, ‘The Summer Day Reflection Song’, footage of which is in the film ‘Dope’ (1968) by Sheldon Rochlin and Flame Schon.
+The film also shows Vali and Rudi shop at the flea market on Portobello Road and ride at night in a taxi around Piccadilly Circus, as well as other scenes in London, all filmed in early 1967.

 Perhaps the deepest impression was made on the American playwright Tennessee Williams who Vali refers to as “the saddest, most sentimental man I have ever known”.
 After spending time with Vali, Williams was so taken with her originality and lust for life that he based the free-spirited character Carol, in his play ‘Orpheus Descending’, directly on her.